Commercial Licensing Quote Builder

 Understanding Commercial Licensing

-Stacking Multipliers: Think of each license term as a multiplier.
-Base rate × Usage (web=1x, TV=3x) × Territory (local=1x, global=2x) × Duration (1yr=1x, perpetual=3x) × Exclusivity (non-excl=1x, full=2x).
-A global, perpetual, exclusive TV license could easily be 12x your base rate.
+Stacking Multipliers: Think of each license term as a multiplier: base rate x usage x territory x duration x exclusivity.
+A global, perpetual, exclusive TV license can be many times your base rate.

-Protect Your Future: Every exclusive or perpetual license you grant eliminates future income from those images.
-If you license exclusively to Brand A, you can never sell to their competitors.
+Protect Your Future: Every exclusive or perpetual license eliminates future income from those images.
 Price that opportunity cost into your fee.

 Common Questions